jdbeightol/includer/README.md

 make examples/example.txt
 ```

-The `examples.mk` file includes the necessary targets to build the examples.
+The `examples.mk` file includes the necessary targets to build the examples,
+while the `Makefile` includes phony targets and the logic to install the binary
+under `$HOME/.local/bin` if you would like.

 ### README
 As a note, this readme itself is built from included files using the makefile.